Key Takeaway

 Your body treats weight loss as a threat.
 From an evolutionary perspective, losing body mass signals potential famine, and your biology responds by conserving energy.
 This includes lowering your basal metabolic rate, increasing hunger hormones, decreasing satiety signals, and becoming more efficient during physical activity.

-This means that the same calorie deficit that produced weight loss in month one may not produce the same results in month four.
+The same calorie deficit that produced weight loss in month one may not produce the same results in month four.
 Your body has adapted.
-This is not a sign of failure.
-It is a sign that your body is functioning exactly as designed.
+This isn't a sign of failure.
+It's a sign that your body is functioning exactly as designed.

-For patients using GLP-1 medications, the appetite-suppressing effects of the medication help counteract some of these hormonal shifts, but they do not eliminate metabolic adaptation entirely.
-Plateaus still occur, and that is normal.
+For patients using GLP-1 medications, the appetite-suppressing effects of the medication help counteract some of these hormonal shifts, but they don't eliminate metabolic adaptation entirely.
+Plateaus still occur, and that's normal.

 The Emotional Stages of a Plateau

 Most people move through predictable emotional stages during a plateau, similar to a grief response.
-Understanding these stages helps you recognize where you are and avoid reactive decisions.
+Understanding these stages helps you recognize where you're and avoid reactive decisions.

 - Denial: "The scale must be wrong.
 I will weigh again tomorrow."

 - Frustration: "I am doing everything right.
-This is not fair."
+This isn't fair."

 - Bargaining: "Maybe if I cut out all carbs or exercise twice a day, it will start again."